desmos-labs/desmos/docs/README.md

 To get started, use the navigation bar to move thought pages.

 :::tip WELCOME
-Welcome to a whole new world of social network.
+Welcome to a whole new world of social networks.
 :::